 If your top priority is an Egyptian cultural tour, you can remain anchored in Cairo to explore the ancient riches.
-Discover the Egyptian Museum, Pyramids of Giza, and the iconic Sphinx, and take a day trip to Alexandria to visit the Catacombs of Kom El Shoqafa, the Citadel of Fort Qaitbey, and the Library of Alexandria.
+Discover the Egyptian Museum, the Pyramids of Giza, and the iconic Sphinx, and take a day trip to Alexandria to visit the Catacombs of Kom el Shoqafa, the Citadel of Fort Qaitbey, and the Library of Alexandria.
 Want to shop for local treasures?
 Khan el-Khalili Bazaar is a must.

-However, a trip to Egypt is not complete without visiting the Nile.
+However, a trip to Egypt isn't complete without visiting the Nile.
 Luckily, different cruise excursions are available.
 For example, you can split time between cruising the Nile and relaxing along Red Sea beaches on a culture-meets-sea getaway, which takes you to Hurghada to enjoy the sun, sand, scuba diving, and a famous shipwreck—craving more culture?
 Make a stop in Luxor to visit the ancient temples.